 Foster Care Arrangements include situations in which the family is caring for a foster adult, child or children in their home who have been placed there by a public child placement agency, or a foster adult or adults placed in the home by a public adult placement agency.
 These individuals are household members but are not family members and have no rights as "remaining family members".
 For purposes of continued occupancy: the term household also includes the remaining member of a resident household with the capacity to execute a lease.

-- 38. Imputed Welfare Income The amount of Annual Income by which a resident's welfare grant has been reduced because of welfare fraud or failure to comply with economic self-sufficiency requirements that is, nonetheless, included in Annual Income for determining rent. - 39.
-Income- With respect a family, income received from all sources - 40.
-Individual with Disabilities, Section 504 definition 24 CFR § 8.3
+- 39. Imputed Welfare Income The amount of Annual Income by which a resident's welfare grant has been reduced because of welfare fraud or failure to comply with economic self-sufficiency requirements that is, nonetheless, included in Annual Income for determining rent. - 40.
+Income- With respect a family, income received from all sources - 41.
+Income Targeting The FY 2014 Consolidated Appropriations Act changed the definition of extremely low-income to be the greater whose incomes do not exceed the higher of-